-If after reviewing, screening, or surveying an allowed application in the Office of Patent Quality Assurance, an error or omission of the type noted in items (A) through * > (G) < under the second paragraph of this section is noted, the error or omission may be corrected by the Review Quality Assurance Specialist in the same manner as set forth in the second paragraph.
-Since all other obvious informalities may only be corrected by a formal examiner’s amendment, if the Office of Patent Quality Assurance discovers any such informality, the Review Quality Assurance Specialist will return the application to the Technology Center (TC) personnel via the TC Director suggesting, as appropriate, specific changes for approval and correction by the examiner through the use of an examiner’s amendment.
+If after reviewing, screening, or surveying an allowed application the Office of Patent Quality Assurance discovers any informality in the application suitable for correction by examiner’s amendment or in an informality in an examiner’s amendment, the Review Quality Assurance Specialist will return the application to the Technology Center (TC) personnel via the TC Director suggesting, as appropriate, specific changes for approval and correction by the examiner through the use of an examiner’s amendment.

 Where the title of the invention is not specific to the invention as claimed, see MPEP § 606.01.

-To identify a claim, a formal examiner’s amendment should refer to it by the original number and, if renumbered in the allowed application, also by the new number.
+To identify a claim, an examiner’s amendment should refer to it by the original number and, if renumbered in the allowed application, also by the new number.

-Where an application otherwise ready for issue requires correction of the drawing, the application is processed for allowance in the Technology Center and then forwarded to the Publishing Division.
-Any papers subsequently filed by the applicant, including * > replacement < drawings, are forwarded to the Publishing Division in order to be matched with the application file.
-If the drawings that are received are still not acceptable for publishing, the Publishing Division will mail a “Notice to File Corrected Application Papers,” giving the applicant a non-extendable period in which to file the corrected drawings.
+Where an application otherwise ready for issue requires correction of the drawing, the application is processed for allowance in the Technology Center and then forwarded to the Office of Data Management.
+Any papers subsequently filed by the applicant, including replacement drawings, are matched with the application file.
+If the drawings that are received are still not acceptable for publishing, the Office will mail a “Notice to File Corrected Application Papers,” giving the applicant a time period in which to file the corrected drawings.

 An interference search may be required in TC Working Group 3640.
 Inspection of pertinent prints, drawings, brief cards, and applications in TC Working Group 3640 will be done on request by an examiner in TC Working Group 3640.

-** Examiners must review the data regarding prior U.S. applications to make sure that the information is correct when preparing the application for issue.
-If any claim to domestic priority under 35 U.S.C.
-119(e), 120, 121, or 365(c) is added, deleted, and/or modified during prosecution of the application and such addition, deletion, and/or modification has been approved, the examiner must make sure that the information ** in the PALM database * > is < current and up to date.
-If the PALM system has not been updated, the application must be forwarded ** to the Technology Center (TC) Legal Instrument Examiner, with an explanation of the correction to be made ** .
-Examiners should also review the data regarding prior provisional and foreign applications for accuracy.**
+Examiners must review the data regarding prior U.S. applications to make sure that the information is correct when preparing the application for issue.
+If any claim to domestic benefit under 35 U.S.C.
+119(e), 120, 121, 365(c), or 386(c) is added, deleted, and/or modified during prosecution of the application and such addition, deletion, and/or modification has been approved, the examiner must make sure that the information in the PALM database is current and up to date.
+If the PALM system has not been updated, the application must be forwarded to the Technology Center (TC) Legal Instrument Examiner, with an explanation of the correction to be made.
+Examiners should also review the data regarding prior provisional and foreign applications for accuracy.

 See MPEP § 1302.13 for name of examiner.